I went to Queensland for lunch and was stranded for three months

 Borrowing her hiking boots left behind in a half-emptied wardrobe, I rented a camper van and drove eight hours to Carnarvon Gorge, a national park in the center of the state.
 My first stop was a charity shop to buy second-hand adventure gear; then Target for a hat, socks and more underwear.

-Nearly every campground was closed due to the pandemic, but Takarakka Resort -- a "bush resort and caraven park" -- had one site available.
+Nearly every campground was closed due to the pandemic, but Takarakka Resort -- a "bush resort and caravan park" -- had one site available.
 I snapped it up for four nights, taking long walks through the gorge to discover Aboriginal rock art on sandstone overhangs, and spotting platypus, echidnas and kangaroos, before cooling off with quick dips in an ice-cold creek.

 From there, I drove without a plan or a map, exploring country towns by day and sleeping at free campsites each night.
 I felt like a fugitive on the run to nowhere.
 Along the way I met many Aussies following a similar lifestyle, using the opportunity to see their own backyard while they weren't able to go overseas.